input-output-hk/partner-chains-smart-contracts/CONTRIBUTING.md

 - Feel free to create draft PRs for a work in progress branch to get CI feedback, but don’t forget to change its status to `Ready for review` when appropriate (and follow other rules below)
 - Try to slice your work into smaller PRs to make the review process smoother
+- Ensure that commit messages clearly articulate the intent of introduced changes.
+Consider summarizing the most important code changes introduced by the commit.

 #### When creating a PR
 - Rebase PR branch on top of the latest changes in the branch you want to merge